 Benefits of Moving Your Data to the Cloud

 Some pretty convincing benefits come with moving away from tape to cloud storage.
 First is the cost.
 Some people might think cloud storage is more expensive, but a closer crunching of the numbers proves that it actually saves you money.
 We’ve created a handy LTO to Cloud Storage calculator to figure out individual savings.
-If you’re concerned about migration/egress fees, utilizing a Universal Data Migration (UDM) service can help eliminate those costs.
+If you’re concerned about migration/egress fees, utilizing Backblaze’s Universal Data Migration (UDM) service to move large data sets into B2 Cloud Storage is almost always fast and free.
+Yes, that’s right—with few exceptions, data transfer and legacy vendor egress fees are on us with >50TB committed contracts and B2 Reserve bundles.
 In addition, tape players and tapes need maintenance and eventually replacement, adding another budgetary benefit to migrating things to the cloud.

 Another benefit is easy access to files.
 Rather than being hidden among the files on one particular tape in one particular area of one particular stack, files can be accessed, viewed and downloaded immediately from cloud storage.
 With many industries moving towards remote work, being able to access your files or archives from afar is increasingly important.

 Cloud storage is also more secure than people think.
 Many cloud services providers offer products like Object Lock to keep files immutable (a huge concern for compliance-heavy industries like healthcare).
 In the case of a ransomware attack, off-site cloud storage data means that you’re safe from the threat and restore your data quickly and get back to normal.

 With all those benefits, the only concern left is that anytime you make a change to your data infrastructure, you want it to be as easy as possible.
 Let’s walk through a typical LTO to cloud migration so you can explore how it aligns with your process.